-pH measurements will be made shortly after collection of the sample preferably within a few minutes.
+Measurements of pH will be made shortly after collection of the sample.

-Conductivity will be measured by dipping the conductivity prove in the water source or sample.
+Conductivity will be measured by dipping the conductivity probe in the water source or sample.
 The probe must be immersed above the vent.
 The temperature of the sample will be used to calculate specific conductance from the conductivity measurement.
-Conductivity will be reported in units of micromhos per centimeter (mmho/cm) at $25^{\circ}C$ .
+Conductivity will be reported in units of micromhos per centimeter (mmho/cm) at $25^{\circ}C$.